lee-zhg/intro-qradar/README.md

 ### QRadar Lab2 - Create a new QRadar App

 This lab will walk you through steps to build, modify and delete an application in QRadar console.
-The QRadar App Editor is an easy-to-use editor that any app developer can use.
-When you use the App Editor to develop a new app or import an existing app, the App Editor is on the app development tab.
-The App Editor is a ready-made workspace for you to manage the development of your app.
 Follow the instructions in the [Readme of QRadar Lab2 - Create a new QRadar App](README-app-editor.md).

 ## Related Links